 Last year, the American Bar Association started a grassroots effort to save Public Service Loan Forgiveness for lawyers in public service and law students who planned to enter public service.
 Today, the ABA sued the Department of Education to honor PSLF benefits after they were retroactively denied to lawyers

 It’s the political upset of the century, and this election is going to be studied by analysts and political scientists for years.
-But the reality is clear: Donald Trump has been elected the next President of the United States, and both houses of Congress will remain firmly in Republican control for the
+But the reality is clear: Donald Trump has been elected the next President of the United States, and both houses of Congress will remain firmly in Republican control

 The presidential party conventions are over, and what seems like the “election that never ends” will actually be over in less than 100 days.
 A lot is being said about this election – that it’s the most important in a generation; that it could fundamentally change the United States and its